Bhupendrabhai Patel

-Bhupendra Rajnikant Patel (born 15 July 1962) is an Indian politician and the current Chief Minister of Gujarat since September 2021.
-He is a member of the Bharatiya Janata Party (BJP).
-He started his political career in municipal bodies of Ahmedabad before being elected the member of Gujarat Legislative Assembly representing Ghatlodia constituency in 2017.
+Bhupendrabhai Rajnikant Patel (born 15 July 1962) is an Indian politician who is serving as the currently serving as 17th Chief Minister of Gujarat from September 2021 and also serving as leader of the house in legislative assembly.
+He represented the Ghatlodia Assembly constituency in the Gujarat Legislative Assembly since 2017.
+He is a member of the BJP.
+He started his political career in municipal bodies of Ahmedabad.

-Early life and career
+Early life

-Bhupendrabhai Patel was born on 15 July 1962 to a Gujarati in Ahmedabad, Gujarat, India.
+Bhupendrabhai Patel was born on 15 July 1962 to Gujarati parents in Ahmedabad, Gujarat, India.
 Bhupendrabhai Patel has received Diploma in Civil Engineering from the Government Polytechnic, Ahmedabad in April 1982.
 He has been associated with Rashtriya Swayamsevak Sangh.

+Early career

 He is a builder by profession.
-He is a trustee of Sardardham Vishwa Patidar Kendra and a chairman of the standing committee of Vishwa Umiya Foundation.
+He is a trustees of the Vishv Umiya Foundation, which is constructing the world's tallest temple of Jagat Janani Maa Umiya at Vishv Umiyadham and he is also a Trustee of Sardardham.
 He is a follower of Akram Vignan Movement founded by Dada Bhagwan.
 He is interested in cricket and badminton.

-Political career

 Municipal Councillor

 Patel was the member of Memnagar Nagarpalika in 1995–1996, 1999-2000 and 2004–2006.
 He was the President of Memnagar Nagarpalika in 1999–2000.
 He was a Vice Chairman of school board of Amdavad Municipal Corporation (AMC) from 2008 to 2010.
 He was a councillor from Thaltej Ward from 2010 to 2015.
 He was a chairman of the Ahmedabad Urban Development Authority (AUDA) from 2015 to 2017.
 He also served as a chairman of the Standing Committee of AMC.